isomerpages/alps-corp/_sourcing-events/ALPS Contract Template.md

 * ALPS will retain the final sourcing decisions and approvals for contractual commitments binding ALPS and vendors.
 * Please continue to supply the product(s) and/or service(s) in accordance with existing contractual and business arrangements with ALPS.
 * Click [here]() for ALPS' Standard Terms & Conditions.

+#### NUHS' TEMPLATES : REQUEST FOR PROPOSALS

+Cluster Level Equipment
+* Master Terms and Conditions For the lease